-The public comment period for the 2020 Brisbane Airport Preliminary Draft Master Plan is now open.
+The public comment period for the 2020 Brisbane Airport Preliminary Draft Master Plan has now closed.

 Frequently Asked Questions

 An Airport Master Plan is a planning document that provides the strategic direction for the future development of the airport over the next 20 years, with a particular focus on the 5 year horizon.
 For example, the 2020 Brisbane Airport Master Plan provides an overview of future development between now and 2040, with a focus on 2020-25.